frothkoetter/cdw/CDW Workshops - Hands on Lab - Analyze Stored Data.md

 ```

 Go to Queries page, then click on the query that just ran, then scroll down to DAG INFO,
 choose DAG COUNTERS, then filter for 'cache', then show CACHE_MISS_BYTES and/or CACHE_HIT_BYTES.
 Take note of the query run time too.

-Note:  sometimes it takes up to a few minutes for DAS to parse the query metrics and expose them in the UI.
+Note:  sometimes it takes up to a few minutes for HUE Query Processor to parse the query metrics and expose them in the UI.

 Run query again.
 Check the cache metrics again to see the improved hit rate.